In this article...

 Wisconsin Foreclosure Law

-In order to understand the foreclosure process in Wisconsin, you need to know a few basic things.
+There haven't been any significant changes to Wisconsin foreclosure laws, however, in order to understand the foreclosure process in Wisconsin, you need to know a few basic things.
 First, a foreclosure proceeding in a Wisconsin court is known as a quasi-in rem proceeding.
 For those who do not speak legalese, that means the foreclosure court sits in equity, which means that the court, looking at the individual facts and circumstances, can do what the court thinks is fair in that particular situation.
 These proceedings are equity proceedings because the court does not want to just unilaterally take someone's home away.
 They want to provide chances for the borrower to fix the problem before they grant a foreclosure judgment.